benhurley/hash-table-project/README.md

           6   | SHA-512 (since glibc 2.7)
 ```

 The Linux crypt function lives in <crypt.h>, which differs now from other operating systems.
-This project was oringially built to be linux-specific, but was recently modified to also work on [macOS](#macOS).
+This project was oringially built to be linux-specific, but was recently modified to also work on mac.

 The program currently uses the MD5 encryption algorithm (ID 1) on Linux and creates a 22-character string for the hashed password.